Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 <details>
   <summary style="font-size:24px; font-weight:bold;">&#127873; Bonus</summary>

 Run the following commands to download and view the kubernetes api details using OpenApi.
+Note: if you are running Docker for Windows make sure you are using Linux containers.

 ```powershell
 kubectl proxy --port 8080